palkan/anyway_config/README.md

 # Anyway Config

-Rails/Ruby plugin/application configuration tool which allows you to load parameters from different sources: YAML, Rails secrets, environment.
+Rails/Ruby plugin/application configuration tool which allows you to load parameters from different sources: YAML, Rails secrets/credentials, environment.

 Allows you to easily follow the [twelve-factor application](https://12factor.net/config) principles and adds zero complexity to your development process.